-As a register member of the NZSTA you are also able to:
+As a registered member of the NZSTA you are also able to:

 - Apply under the Mutual Recognition Agreement (MRA) that NZSTA signed in 2008 (updated 2017) with SPA, RCSLT, ASHA, IASLT and SAC.
 The MRA is an agreement which allows members of signatory associations to apply for mutual recognition of their credentials from another signatory association.
 Note: In order to demonstrate that you are in “good standing” with the NZSTA, you must be a current registered member, and have been a registered member for at least one year immediately prior to applying.

 - Use the title speech-language therapist registered with the NZSTA after your name to recognise your regulated status with your professional Association.